liutaocode/DiarizationVisualization/README.md

-# Visualization Tools for Diarization
+# Visualization Tools for Speaker Diarization
 ## Introduction

 There lacks a diarization visualization tool that is essential for analyzing dataset or algorithm results.
 In this repo, we provide convenient ways to visualize speaker diarization results.
 One criterion for choosing this visualization software is to support interactive operation.
 Although those visualization tools could be better, we can not find a better replacement.

-## Audio-only tutorials
+## Visualization for Audio-only datasets

 ### Step 1: Generating praat format: